isaacs/rimraf/README.md

   before giving up.
 * `EMFILE` - If too many file descriptors get opened, rimraf will patiently wait until more become available.

-## Options

-The options object is optional.
-These fields are respected:

-* `maxBusyTries` -  The number of times to retry a file or folder in the event of an `EBUSY` error.
-The default is 3.

 ## rimraf.sync